Riau Islands: Geography and climate

-The total area of the Riau Islands is 8,269.71 km2 (3,192.95 sq miles), making it the 31st largest province in Indonesia, slightly smaller than the province of Banten in Java.
+The total land area of the Riau Islands is 8,708.73 km2 (3,362.46 sq miles), making it the 31st largest province in Indonesia, slightly smaller than the province of Banten on Java.
 96% of the total area of the province is encompassed of ocean and only 4% of it is encompassed of land.
-The province shares maritime borders with Vietnam and Cambodia to the north, the province of Bangka Belitung Islands and Jambi in the south, East Malaysia, Brunei and the province of West Kalimantan in the east and Peninsular Malaysia, Singapore and mainland Riau in the west.
+The province is bordered by the South China Sea, the Strait of Malacca, and the Karimata Strait.
+It shares maritime borders with Vietnam and Cambodia to the north, the province of Bangka Belitung Islands and Jambi in the south, East Malaysia, Brunei and the province of West Kalimantan in the east and Peninsular Malaysia, Singapore and mainland Riau in the west.

-The island of Batam, which lies within the central core group of islands (the Riau Archipelago), contains a majority of the province's population.
-Since becoming part of an economic zone with Singapore in 2006, it has experienced high population growth rates.
-Other highly populated islands in the Riau Archipelago include Bintan and Karimun, while the archipelago also includes islands such as Bulan and Kundur.
-There are around 3,200 islands in the province, which has its capital at Tanjung Pinang in the south of Bintan Island.
-The Riau Islands province includes the Lingga Islands to the south of the main Riau Archipelago, while to the northeast lies the Tudjuh Archipelago, between Borneo and mainland Malaysia; the Tudjuh Archipelago consists of four distinct groups – the Anambas Islands, Natuna Islands, Tambelan islands and Badas Islands — which were attached to the new province, though not geographically part of the Riau Archipelago.
-The 2020 census count was 2,064,564, making it one of the fastest growing province in Indonesia; the official estimate as at mid 2023 was 2,162,100, confirming continued growth.
+The Riau Islands consists of approximately 3,200 islands.
+The islands are grouped into several groups including the Riau Archipelago, the Lingga Islands, and the Tudjuh Archipelago.
+The Riau Archipelago is located in the northern part of the province and includes the island of Batam, which contains a majority of the province's population.
+Other islands in the Riau Archipelago include Bintan, Karimun, Bulan and Kundur.
+The provincial capital of Tanjung Pinang is located in the south of Bintan Island.
+The Riau Islands province also includes the Lingga Islands which lie south of the Riau Archipelago.
+To the northeast is the Tudjuh Archipelago, located between Borneo and mainland Malaysia.
+The archipelago consists of four distinct groups – the Anambas Islands, Natuna Islands, Tambelan islands and Badas Islands — which were attached to the new province, though not geographically part of the Riau Archipelago.
+The 2020 census count was 2,064,564, making it one of the fastest growing province in Indonesia; the official estimate as at mid 2025 was 2,233,973.